-first lament, and also exhibits poetic qualities, may bring us closer to resolving this issue.
-The piece consists of a lament over the destroyed city of Moronihah.
-The passage can be arranged as follows, including Mormon's introductory and summarizing words, so that one can see its possible poetic features:
+However, a passage that both echoes and expands the first lament, and also exhibits poetic qualities of its own, may bring us closer to resolving this issue.
+The piece consists of a lament over the destroyed city of Moronihah.9 The passage can be arranged as follows, including Mormon's introductory and summarizing words, so that one can see its possible poetic features (3 Ne.
+8:25):